romoxi/BobShop/README.md

 # BobShop
 Shopping cart plugin for TikiWiki

 BobShop can also be used as an easy product presentation system.
+See operation-modes in Wiki.

 release v1_3 available